LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 8. When the unauthenticated page is opened in a new tab (the authenticated page still lives in the previous tab), the error message will show on all unauthenticated pages, even if the user clicks on “X” to dismiss the error.
 The window on the authenticated tab will remain intact.
 9. In rare cases, users can simultaneously open authenticated and unauthenticated conversations in the same browser, one in the embedded window, while the other is in a separate browser window.

-## **Authenticated alongside unauthenticated**
+## Authenticated alongside unauthenticated

 You may wish to have both authenticated as well as unauthenticated web messaging on your account.
 This allows web messaging users to transition seamlessly between authenticated and unauthenticated pages.
 This allows brands to service more use cases for web messaging.

-With the new Identity function, LiveEngage Monitoring Services will decide on each page what engagements or conversations should be served to that page, as opposed to the previous way, which was per session.
+With the new identity function, LiveEngage Monitoring Services will decide on each page what engagements or conversations should be served to that page, as opposed to the previous way, which was per session.
 This new function allows brands to notify LiveEngage on each page if the user is authenticated or not regardless of the authentication status of the session.

 **Guidelines:**